-What you want to do here is a color hold.
-Or, if you prefer, knock out a color.
+What you want to do here is change the lineart color.
+That’s also know as a color hold.
+Or, if you prefer, knocking out a color.
 Basically, you want the easiest way to color in the black lines so they look like another color other than the black you originally drew them with.

 You’ve seen this in action since Disney movies thirty years ago.
 You’ve seen in in J. Scott Campbell’s work.
 You see it in every cartoon today.
 How do they get the black lines to be in color?
 Do they use different colored pens to ink the lines?

 You could zoom way far into your line and pick a very small brush and painstakingly fill in the black areas with a new color of your choice.

 But that would be silly.
 Clip Studio Paint has three tools that can help you automate this process.

 The first tool is called “Clip At Layer Below.”
 It’s a mouthful, but it’s very handy.

 With this method, you’ll be able to change the line art to all the colors you can imagine.